patricksimpson/learn/data-structures/README.md

    * Insert: `O(1)`
    * Remove: `O(1)`

-JavaScript Arrays fullfill this data type!
+JavaScript arrays implement stack-like properties.

 ### Queue
  * A *Queue* is a collection of elements, supporting two principle operations: *enqueue*, which inserts an element